FAIRmat-NFDI/AreaC-Tutorial10_2023/docs/part3.md

 <p align="center">
     <img src="../assets/part3_convergence/muffintin.png" alt="Represenation of G^max sphere in reciprocal space, overlayed upon a muffin-tin potential landscape in real space." width="50%" title="plane wave sampling over a muffin-tin potential">
 </p>

+NOMAD points out these differences by specifying the unit after the quantity name and between brackets.
+For more detail, hover over the quantity name.

 Both cutoff types can safely be increased to retrieve entries with progressively better converged valence electron wavefunctions.